ddiliberto123/Prog-JavaFX/README.md

 ### Step By Step Guide

-Once confronted by the menu screen, clicking the start button will send the user to the main screen.
+&nbsp;Once confronted by the menu screen, clicking the start button will send the user to the main screen.
 Once there, the user has the following options to select from:

 #### The Menu Bar:
   There are three options to choose from: